core-wg/comi/draft-ietf-core-comi.md

 application/yang-data+cbor:

 : This Content-Format represents a CBOR YANG document containing one or multiple data node values.
-  Each data node is identified by is associated SID.
+  Each data node is identified by its associated SID.

 : FORMAT: CBOR map of SID, instance-value